 The space was reclaimed eventually, but not before techno took root.
 Rapp and other pioneers have since legitimized the industry, which now accounts for a serious chunk of Berlin tourism.

 Look at Detroit today, where techno began, and you’ll see 80s East Berlin staring back at you.
 In 2013, the city became the largest in U.S. history to file for bankruptcy.
 It’s seen growth since, but some parts are so empty the city has a hard time providing services.
 Worst case scenario?
 Slipping into perpetual decay.
 In other words, becoming a giant slum that happens to be the 21st most populous city in the country.

 Dimitri Hegemann, founder of Berlin’s legendary club, Tresor, sees potential.
 “There’s a really good moment in Detroit now because there’s a new generation looking for an alternative way to start something,” he tells Thump in this 2014 interview.
 “The vibe is good.
 We could open some doors.
 We share similar energies, Detroit and Berlin.”

-The tale of these two cities underscores the fragility, and promise, of urban settlements everywhere.
+The tale of these two cities underscores both the fragility and promise of urban settlements everywhere.
 Santa Fe Institute’s Luis Bettencourt asks if the challenge of slums, “the face of contemporary urbanization,” is more than just a phase.
 He believes a city should always enable socioeconomic creative potential.
 Techno’s migration to Germany ignited scenes in New York, London and Paris.
-Considering how club kids and squatters helped to shape Berlin, anything is possible for the city that inspired them.
+Considering how club kids helped to shape Berlin, anything is possible for the city that inspired them.